 A version of this article appears in the August 4 edition of Aviation Week & Space Technology.
 The European Space Agency launched its fifth and final Automated Transfer Vehicle (ATV) to the International Space Station in July, with plans to retire the sophisticated cargo tug upon its fiery return to Earth in February.
 But as the 20-nation ESA closes a chapter in ISS history, its future support for the $100-billion orbiting outpost remains in doubt.
 As the lead nation in the five-partner ...

-"Airbus, Safran Push Launch Consolidation " is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"Airbus, Safran Push Launch Consolidation " is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.